HoSiewKhui/Modern-Chinese-Proverbs/Articles/shu-sha-ze-feng.md

 ________________________________________

 **Authorship Declaration:**
-“shǔ shā zé fēng (数沙责风)” — an original proverb coined by Ho Siew Khui (Hé Xiǎojū) in July 2025.
+“shǔ shā zé fēng (数沙责风)” — an original proverb coined by Ho Siew Khui 何小驹 (Hé Xiǎojū) in July 2025.
 The author of this article is the originator of the phrase.

 🌿 **Creative Commons License:**